MENTORSHIP FOR CREATIVES

 But there’s a layer to our suffering that usually stems from learned narratives, social conditioning, and old wounds.

-In this political moment, ruled by division and the stoking of fear, it’s crucial that we do the individual work of unlearning, unconditioning, and healing, which not only allows us to shine brightly as beacons of hope and permission for those around us, but prepares us for the collective work: of organizing, serving others, and speaking up.
+In this political moment, ruled by division and the stoking of fear, it’s crucial that we do the individual work of unlearning, unconditioning, and healing, which not only allows us to shine brightly as beacons of hope and permission for those around us, but prepares us for collective work—the work of organizing, serving others, and speaking up.

 I am convinced that stewarding our creative parts is the same thing as stewarding our activist parts; that becoming a better writer, artist, and creative thinker also means evolving into a more compassionate and attuned citizen.